ai4os/ai4-docs/source/howtos/deploy/cloud.rst

     * - ✅ Pros
       - ❌ Cons
-    * - - You control where you deploy (no need to be an AI4OS member).
+    * - - You control where you deploy (no need to be a project member).
       - - More work to configure the deployment,
         - You are consuming resources even when not actively making predictions (if not deployed as serverless).